SableRaf/dynamite_juggle/README.txt

 A social game for one PS Move and any number of players By Raphael de Courville (Twitter: @sableRaph)

-Distributed under the GRL CreativeCommons license: http://goo.gl/Ypucq (or see license file attached)

 HOW TO PLAY
 1) Press the MOVE button to arm the explosive
 2) Press the TRIGGER to ignite the fuse